Essential Data Breach Protection Tips

 In this method, attackers deploy ransomware and other types of malware to infect healthcare systems, encrypt sensitive data, and demand a ransom for its release.
 These infections can lead to significant downtime and disruption of services.
 Even when backups exist, double-extortion attacks are used to demand a second ransom not to release the sensitive data captured.

 Poor password management or employees using weak, easily guessable passwords can make healthcare systems more susceptible to unauthorized access and data breaches.
+According to IBM, 59% of healthcare incidents involve the use of stolen credentials.

 Data breaches can occur due to vulnerabilities in third-party systems or services, such as billing or EHR providers.
 Inadequate vendor risk management can expose healthcare organizations to additional threats.